 As of writing this, I have only listened to about half of the IC discography.
 I know there are an assortment of one offs like Datavision Ltd., memorex dawn, and of course, the pinnacle of baffling experimentation.
 And I believe the themes and ideas addressed here are found in the other IC albums as well.
 But this seems to be one most talked about and praised when mentioning IC and it does seem to be the apex of that particular sound and affect.

-I wanted to talk about this now because I have personally reached an interesting point in my own life.
+I want to talk about this now because I have personally reached an interesting point in my own life.
 While my true passion is and will always be music (and, if so prompted, film), I have to resort to non-music means in order to pay the bills.
-When including working during the summer school breaks, I have been mostly in an office environment for about two decades.
+Counting the times I worked during the summer school breaks, I have been in some kind of office environment for about two decades.
 (Funny enough, my office career began around the time this film entered and left theatres, later to become a significant cultural/social touchstone in its own right.)
 Right now, I am enjoying a nice peak position in the day-job career.
 The company recently moved to a brand new location out in the ever-developing Seaport district of Boston.
-The building is not that far-off from the one depicted in its album cover (and its pending next neighbor will look even more like it.
+The building is not that far-off from the one depicted in its album cover (and its pending next neighbor will look even more like it).
 Furthermore, I was able to obtain my own private office (complete with door) and am gradually making more adjustments as they become available to me.

 I made a comment on the Vapor Memory upload of this album (linked at the bottom) where I noted how it evokes an environment that many of us deal with at best and despise at worst.
 Yet by listening to this album, we are choosing to be in this place.
 I concluded in my pithy way that the difference was being a matter of choice rather than fulfilling an obligation.
 In other words, this office complex is a world of our choosing.
 After all, the accommodations can be quite posh and wouldn’t it be great to enjoy it without having to deal with things like meetings in lieu of e-mails, overtly chatty colleagues, speaking in procedural and internal lingo and always aware that one bad action can mean the end of everything?
 This ability to enter into a universe on-demand through music is certainly what has kept me passionate about both listening to and making my own.
 With music, you can create any world you want.
 With vapour, you can even take the worlds you don’t normally care for and finally make it your own.